 The hepatitis B vaccine is typically given in a series of two or three injections into a muscle.
 However, if people who have been vaccinated are exposed to the virus, a doctor measures their antibody levels against hepatitis B. If the antibody levels are low, they may need another injection of hepatitis B vaccine.

-As a part of routine childhood vaccination Childhood Vaccination Schedule Most doctors follow the vaccination schedule recommended by the Centers for Disease Control and Prevention (CDC—see the schedule for infants and children and the schedule for older children... read more , all children are typically given three doses: at birth, at age 1 to 2 months, and at 6 to 18 months.
+As a part of routine childhood vaccinations Childhood Vaccinations Vaccination protects children against many infectious diseases.
+Vaccines contain either noninfectious components of bacteria or viruses or whole forms of these organisms that have been weakened... read more , all children are typically given three doses: at birth, at age 1 to 2 months, and at 6 to 18 months.
 Infants who did not receive a dose at birth should begin the series as soon as possible.
+(See CDC: Child and Adolescent Immunization Schedule by Age).

 A vaccine that combines hepatitis A and hepatitis B vaccine is also available.
 This vaccine is given as a series of three or four doses in people 18 years of age and older.